elewashy/Podcast_Backend/README.md

 ## API Endpoints

-The base URL is `http://localhost:3000/api`.
+The base URL is `http://localhost:3000`.

+- `GET /api/channels`: Get a list of all available YouTube channels.
-- `GET /podcasts/channel/:channelId`: Get all podcast episodes for a specific YouTube channel.
+- `GET /api/channels/:channelId/playlists`: Get all playlists for a specific YouTube channel.
-- `GET /podcasts/video/:videoId`: Get details for a specific podcast video.
+- `GET /api/playlists/:playlistId/videos`: Get all videos for a specific playlist.

 ## Project Structure